 a stakeholder that is influential, but has a low interest in the project, may bring significant opportunities which can be identified through SWOT analysis, and exploited by raising their interest level in the project or organization.On the other hand these stakeholders can represent a significant threat, for example regulatory authorities will present a threat if they identify compliance issues late on in a project.
 Planning Law in the UK must be complied with on construction projects.
 Planning Officers can stop work and even cause buildings to be demolished if construction starts before planning permission has been granted.
 For example see Farmer who built secret castle behind straw bales loses court bid to save it from demolition.

 Stakeholder SWOT templateUse this free stakeholder SWOT template for analysing your key stakeholders.
 This template is in a mindmap format and can be completed collaboratively online.

 Steps to download this template

-Step 1 - Download stakeholder mindmaps .zip file to your computer
+Step 1 - Download stakeholder mindmaps .zip file to your computer.
+Extract all files

 Step 3 - Import Stakeholder_SWOT_Analysis.mind

 You can now edit and share your map freely!

 There are six (6) other mindmaps in the zip folder which you are free to use.
 23 bonus mindmaps are included with Stakeholder Management ebook.

 Get emails about new mindmaps from stakeholdermap.com.
 Newsletter sign-up

 Stakeholder SWOT references and further readingUNIFEM’s Global Virtual Knowledge Centre to End Violence against Women and Girls, Stakeholder SWOT, https://www.endvawnow.org/en/articles/1187-stakeholder-swot.html [Accessed 18 July 2013].